CGCookie/CGC-Activity-Feed/readme.txt

 $args:
 * type: Type of feed item.
 Default: link (required)
+* post_id: If the item is related to a specific Post ID, it's in your best benefit to put it here.
-* href: URL
+* href: URL for this item
-* class: Additional class names
+* class: Additional class names for the feed item.
-* id: Give the feed item a unique identifier
+* id: Give the feed item an ID attribute
 * image: When using an image type, the source of the image
 * content: The text/HTML content of the feed item.
-* date: Date of the item
+* date: Formatted date of the item

+- Keep in mind when using a custom Feed Item Type, with the exception of "type" and "post_id", these vars can be anything your heart desires.

 CGC Activity Feed by default ships with 2 activity types.
 * link (default)